 HOW IT WORKS

 Thinking about playing with the TFO this summer?
 Want to know more about the expectations of orchestra members?
 Check out the article below to learn what playing with the TFO is all about.
-If you still have questions, feel free to contact us.

 We provide all traveling musicians with a host family.
 Upon arrival into Branson, we will host a bar-b-que to introduce each musician to his or her host family.
 You will be able to sleep and relax at your host family's home.
 We will arrange the host families and roommates so that each orchestra member will have a ride to rehearsal.
 Most hosts are not musicians, so it will be important to come prepared with a music stand for practice.

 In 2013, the TFO was fondly nick-named, "The Food Orchestra."
 Lunches are catered into Branson High School, which serves as our rehearsal and orchestral concert venue.
 A local family or organization generously provides each of the evening meals.
 We also provide snacks throughout daily rehearsals (often there is a breakfast food available).
 To minimize food and waste and trash, we require musicians to provide and maintain their own mess kits for the duration of the festival.

 Branson is a destination city, and orchestra members are encouraged to take advantage of fun stuff in the area.
 There are beautiful lakes, a beach, amusement parks, countless shows and restaurants, and great shopping opportunities.
 Get together, and go exploring!

 There will be social gatherings each night.
 Branson has an eclectic nightlife with opportunities for karaoke, dancing, and other bar-scene activities.
 However, there will always be an option to “stay in” at the Sanders House (home of Executive-Artistic Director, Larkin Sanders) and relax with other orchestra members.

 Orchestral Music Selection

 Orchestra music will be selected by the Artistic Advisory Committee approximately 10 months prior to the start of the festival.
 However, we are always open to suggestions!